Lodovico Ligato: Killed by the 'Ndrangheta

 Back in Calabria he claimed a large share of the rake-offs from huge and lucrative public works contracts.
 At the end of the 1980s, 600 billion lire (US$444 million) were allocated for the modernization of the city of Reggio Calabria.
 Ligato demanded a 10 percent bribe on the whole project, jeopardizing agreements already reached among a so-called "business committee" of local politicians and 'Ndrangheta groups.

-On 27 August 1989 he was killed after he bade farewell to dinner guests at the gate of his seaside villa at Bocale, near Reggio Calabria.
+On 27 August 1989 he was killed after he had bid farewell to dinner guests at the gate of his seaside villa at Bocale, near Reggio Calabria.

 In 1992 four Calabrian politicians - three Christian Democrats and a Socialist - were charged with deciding, along with five 'Ndrangheta bosses, to have ordered the assassination of Ligato.
 The two former MPs, one a former minister, and two former mayors of Reggio Calabria and their 'Ndrangheta associates decided to kill Ligato because he had got in the way of their business interests.

 The politicians were absolved from ordering the killing in 1996.
 Among the 'Ndrangheta bosses who ordered the killing were Pasquale Condello, Santo Araniti, Paolo Serraino and Diego Rosmini and his namesake son.